DanielGronau/kopama/README.md

 `ksp("kopama:kopama-ksp:$kopamaVersion")`

-NOTE: Currently Kopama is not available on Maven Central, you can use [JitPack](https://jitpack.io/) instead.
+NOTE: Currently kopama is not available on Maven Central, you can use [JitPack](https://jitpack.io/) instead.
 Once the library is stable and production-ready, it will be released on Maven Central.

+The `kopama-example` module is just included for demonstration purposes, and for hosting tests that require KSP and therefore can't reside in `kopama-core`.

 ## Considerations before using Kopama